 Salary and Benefits

-The MCH Hospitalist Fellowship is a one year postdoctoral program.
+The NCH Hospitalist Fellowship is a one year postdoctoral program.
 Eligible candidates include postdoctoral trainees (with M.D. or D.O. degrees) who have completed a minimum of 3 year Pediatric or 4 year Med-Peds residency training at an ACGME-accredited residency program.
 Program candidates must be U.S. citizens or Permanent Residents.
 The program will recruit one trainee per year to start on July 1st of every academic year.

 How to Apply